 A call to allow the real Jesus back into Christianity

 Sometimes the Church can become known for different things than what Jesus was known for.
-Anti-gay, judgmental, hypocritical---make a list of the top three things unchurched people think about when asked about their views of Christians.
+Judgmental, hypocritical---make a list of the top things unchurched people think about when asked about their views of Christians.